magicalpopcorn/no_more_manual/README.md

 ## ⚙️ How It Works

-1. **Initialization:** Elevates privileges, verifies client resolution, and loads user profile.
+1. **Initialization:** Starts LDPlayer instance, establishes ADB connection, and loads user profile configuration.
-2. **Action Registration:** Instantiates and registers desired actions (e.g., gathering, using items, collecting resources).
+2. **Task Registration:** Instantiates and registers desired tasks (e.g., gathering, gem farming, using items, collecting resources).
-3. **Execution:** Executes actions based on the selected mode (character, account, all accounts), using pixel-based detection and input simulation.
+3. **Agent Execution:** The Walker agent executes tasks based on the selected mode (character, account, all accounts), using computer vision for UI detection.
+4. **State Management:** Tracks UI states and adapts to changes, ensuring efficient automation flow.
-4. **Logging:** All actions and errors are logged with timestamps and tooltips for transparency and debugging.
+5. **Logging:** All actions and errors are logged with timestamps for transparency and debugging.

 ---